 Local taxes on income

-No provincial or local taxes are payable in respect of income of companies.
+No provincial or local taxes are payable in respect of income of companies, other than agricultural income tax, which is subject to tax under the respective provincial laws.